 And there’s a lot of truth in that statement.
-One of the Controller’s main roles is to be an all-purpose troubleshooter who tackles any problems that come their way: accounting, operations, IT, HR, etc.
+One of the Controller’s main roles is to be an all-purpose wrangler who can handle any problems that come their way: accounting, operations, IT, HR, legal, etc.

 But what, exactly, does a Controller do?

-If you’re the owner of a growing business and think you might need a Controller some time soon, here’s a list of the things you can expect that person to handle for you.
+If you own a growing business and think you might need a Controller some time soon, here’s a list of the things you can expect that person to handle for you.

 A Controller can...

-- Help you implement new tools and technologies that will allow your business to run more efficiently.
+Implement new technologies and systems that will help the business run more efficiently.

-- Analyze financial results and Key Performance Indicators (KPIs) to help you understand how your business is doing.
+Analyze financial results and monitor how the business is performing.

-Overall, we’d say that an effective Controller needs to have a blend of skills: about 60% accountant, 30% IT manager, and 10% jack-of-all-trades.
-To us, that’s the type of person who has the financial literacy and the nuts-and-bolts practicality to handle the Controller role and take whatever gets thrown at them.
+Overall, we’d say that an effective Controller needs to have a blend of talents: about 60% accountant, 30% IT manager, and 10% jack-of-all-trades.
+That’s the type of person who has the financial skills and the nuts-and-bolts practicality to take on the Controller role and handle whatever problems you decide to throw at them.